-TEXT-S&P summary: VimpelCom Ltd.
+TEXT-S&P Summary: VimpelCom Ltd.

 prospects for the holders of VimpelCom Holdings' notes.

-Profile," published Dec.
-22, 2011, on RatingsDirect on the Global Credit Portal and "Global
+published on Dec.
+22, 2011, on RatingsDirect on the Global Credit Portal and "Global Telecoms

-Telecoms Group VimpelCom Unsecured Debt Assigned 'BB' Issue Rating, '3' Recovery Rating,"
+Group VimpelCom Unsecured Debt Assigned 'BB' Issue Rating, '3' Recovery Rating," published on

 Outlook

-The stable outlook reflects our expectation that VimpelCom will continue its strong
+The stable outlook reflects our expectation that VimpelCom will retain its strong operating

-operating performance across its various markets and use its free operating cash flow to reduce
+performance across its various markets and use its free operating cash flow to reduce debt.

 At the current rating level, we anticipate consolidated debt to EBITDA to be in the range of